All Episodes

 It is one of the hundreds of locations her family had searched in previous months.

-I was ten feet from her body and didn't know it.
+I was 10 feet from her body and didn't know it.

 When her body had been found, we learned that her breast was missing or mutilated.

-At that point, uh the connection was made that uh she was part of this uh group of victims that were being mutilated in the Chicagoland area.
+At that point, the connection was made that she was part of this group of victims that were being mutilated in the Chicagoland area.

-But this perpetrator that just didn't seem to be a clear type that he liked.
+Another missing breast with this perpetrator, there just didn't seem to be a clear type that he liked.

 So these girls would have had no chance with him moving in.